MicrosoftDocs/visualfsharpdocs/docs/conceptual/list.partition['t]-function-[fsharp].md

 ## Return Value

-A list containing the elements for which the predicate evaluated to `false` and a list containing the elements for which the predicate evaluated to `true`.
+A list containing the elements for which the predicate evaluated to `true` and a list containing the elements for which the predicate evaluated to `false`.

 ## Remarks
 This function is named `Partition` in compiled assemblies.
 If you are accessing the function from a language other than F#, or through reflection, use this name.